 And that was the short list about the post office in France.

-About that last point, an intern this summer charged me two euros to mail a small package to the USA.
-Luckily, I knew this was the wrong postage and knew I needed a customs form since I was mailing something abroad (99% of my visits), but what if it was the first time I was mailing something abroad?
+About that last point, an intern this summer mistakenly charged me two euros to mail a small package to the USA.
+Luckily, I knew this was the wrong postage and spoke up.
+I knew I needed a customs form since I was mailing something abroad (99% of my visits), but what if it had been the first time I was mailing something abroad?
 Yikes.
 And then once they give you the form, you have you go to the BACK of the line when done.
 Well, depending on the mood of the employee that day.